 Understanding blockchain state and transactions

 Let's explore how transactions are stored and how the state is managed on Chromia.
-To illustrate this, let's refer back
+To illustrate this, let’s refer back to the diagram from Lesson 1 that showed the flow of a create_book

 transaction:

-- User signs transaction
+- The user signs the transaction

 create_book("ISBN1234", "1984", "George Orwell")

-. - The transaction is sent to Chromia Node, where it is validated and then sent to the blockchain.
+. - The transaction is sent to the Chromia Node, where it is validated and then sent to the blockchain.

-- Inside the operation, the
+- Inside the operation, the call

-create book(isbn = isbn, title = title, author = author);
+create_book(isbn = isbn, title = title, author = author);

-is applied to the dapp table state using Rell. - If the transaction is confirmed, it is added to a block on the blockchain, and the dapp table state is updated.
+is applied to the DApp table state using Rell. - If the transaction is confirmed, it is added to a block on the blockchain, and the DApp table state is updated.

 .

-Query state for all books
+Querying state for all books

 When we execute a query like get_all_books

-want to fetch the current state of the books.
-Here's the flow for this query:
+, we interact only with the DApp table state.
+This makes sense because we want to fetch the current state of the books.
+Here’s the flow for this query:

 In this sequence: